BlankerHans/bachelor_thesis/README.md

 - For (b) the dependent variable will be the rolling 30-days-volatility of Bitcoin.
 - For (c)

-For data manipulation and data cleaning I will use Python.
-For statistical regressions I will use R.
+For data manipulation and data cleaning I will use Python. \
+For statistical regressions I will use R. \
+My bachelor thesis will be available as PDF after I finished writing it.